-New Micro-embedded Generation Facilities Connected On Time
+New Micro-embedded Generation Facilities Connected on Time

-This metric measures the company's success in connecting micro-embedded generation facilities (10kW or less) 95% of the time within a five-business day window.
-No new micro-embedded generation facilities were connected to Remotes' distribution systems during 2018.
+This metric measures the company's success in connecting micro-embedded generation facilities (10kW or less) 90% of the time within a five-business day window, or at such later date as agreed to by a micro-embedded generator and the distributor, of the generator informing the distributor that it has satisfied all applicable service conditions and received all necessary approvals, as per sections 6.2.7 and 6.2.7A of the DSC.
+No new micro-embedded generation facilities were connected to Remotes' distribution systems during 2019.